TGDivy/TGDivy/README.md

 ## 💬🌞

-> Silence is a source of great strength. ~ Lao Tzu
+> Your only obligation in any lifetime is to be true to yourself. ~ Richard Bach

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )